-Luxury vinyl tile (LVT) is taking the remodeling industry by storm.
+Luxury vinyl tile (LVT) and luxury vinyl planks (LVP) are taking the remodeling industry by storm.
 It’s the fastest-growing flooring category, according to Zack Zehner, Vice President of Commercial Hard Surfaces for Mannington Commercial.
 In a Floor Trends magazine article, he said: “Residentially, LVT has enjoyed strong double-digit growth, even throughout these past few economically challenging years.
-Like the commercial segment, consumers are drawn to LVT for its incredibly realistic designs, ease of maintenance, superior performance characteristics and installation options.”
+Like the commercial segment, consumers are drawn to LVT for its incredibly realistic designs, ease of maintenance, superior performance, water resistant, characteristics and installation options.”

 Floor Coverings International affirms this trend, noting some background information about the growing flooring type.
-The company explains that vinyl tile first became popular in the 1920s because of its durability and affordability, but in 2006 it got a major makeover.
-This allowed it to obtain the look of hardwood and stone but with the same durability and affordability of vinyl tile — a win-win for homeowners and commercial offices alike.
+The company explains that vinyl floors first became popular in the 1920s because of its durability and affordability, but in 2006 it got a major makeover.
+This allowed it to obtain the look of hardwood, stone and other flooring options but with the same durability and affordability of vinyl tile — a win-win for homeowners and commercial offices alike.

 Step 1: Prepare the subfloor.

 Start by clearing the subfloor of any debris.
 You will also want to dam off any areas like air vents or entryways that you don’t want self-leveling cement to flow into.

 Then, use a marker to indicate how the heating element will be laid out per your custom installation plan.

 Step 2: Test the heating element.

 Using a digital ohmmeter, test the heating element to be sure it is fully operational.

 At this time, you can also run the cold lead from the heating element up through the thermostat box if it’s present.
 Then, attach your Circuit Check and turn it on.